-EDITING AND COMPOSITING I (3) Prerequisites: COMM 204, or permission of the instructor.
+COMM 304 DIGITAL EDITING AND MOTION GRAPHICS (3) Prerequisite: COMM 104.
 This course introduces students to the technology of digital video manipulation and motion graphics.
 While learning basic image layering and control, students will engage in critical analysis of professional work.